All Episodes

 Well, I think that's one of the most important things that Alex taught me was just to be there on the ground when anything's happening.

-For example, when there was a baby formula shortage, I said, okay, and this is what I was doing, my more independent reporting earlier last year when I was just getting my start, um, really as an independent reporter.
+For example, when there was a baby formula shortage, I said, okay, and this is what I was doing, my more independent reporting earlier last year when I was just getting my start, really as an independent reporter.

-This kind of just happened over the course of the past year because when I was at Alex, I was still working production, and then I started getting into reporting and still in hosting, but I was kind of doing the best of both worlds.
+Because when I was with Alex, I was still working production and then I started getting into reporting and still in hosting, but I was kind of doing the best of both worlds.

-Um, but actually, let me answer your first question.
+But actually, let me answer your first question.

-You said, What did I learn while working for Alex?
+You said, what did I learn while working for Alex?

 I learned everything.